bschreck/deep.sh/docs/tutorial_completers.rst

 functionality, which will be displayed by ``completer list``.

 Some simple examples follow.
-For more examples, see the source code of the completers xonsh actually uses, in the ``xonsh.completers`` module.
+For more examples, see the source code of the completers deepsh actually uses, in the ``deepsh.completers`` module.

 .. code-block:: python

     # Helper decorators for completers:
-    from xonsh.completers.tools import *
+    from deepsh.completers.tools import *

     @contextual_completer
     def dummy_completer(context):